krishnaniaakash2468/GenAI-RAG-System-Design/README.md

 Accuracy: By moving away from naive RAG and introducing a Re-ranker, we ensure the model is grounded in verified, highly relevant context.

 Scalability: The decoupled, modular design allows individual components (like the vector database or LLM) to be upgraded or scaled without re-architecting the entire pipeline.

+Other Projects
+JourneyLens (AI Content Creator): An exploration of prompt chaining and rapid application prototyping via PartyRock.
+View Project